emptymalei/blog/_posts/2016-10-30-is-brain-optimal-for-information-storage.md

 <figure markdown="1">
 ![]({{ site.baseurl }}/assets/posts/is-brain-optimal-for-information-storage/feed.png)
-<figcaption>When receiving an input, the neurons at different stage have different time delay (and response magnitude).
+<figcaption>When receiving an input, the neurons at different stage have different time delay (and response amplitude).
 To maintain the same response level, the synaptic weight should increase with stage increases. </figcaption>
 </figure>

 # Motivation from models to connection style